JyotinderSingh/go-wal/README.md

 ## Usage

+The WAL assumes that at a given time either you are writing to the WAL, or you are reading from it.
+You cannot write and read from the WAL at the same time.

 ### Creating a WAL

 You can create a WAL using the `NewWAL` function.
 This function takes a file path.